MinBZK/sdep.gov.nl/docs/DECISIONS.md

 **D 06**
 - **Topic**: query activities by timestamp?
-- So CA can e.g. get a montly report
+- So CA can e.g. get a monthly report
 - **Open**

 **D 07**